rseldner/elasticsearch-empty-index-cleanup/README.md

+> ⚠️ **Deprecated**: Consider this project dereprecated as it is not of much use for more recent Elasticsearch releases, particularly after 8.4.
+>
+>Why?
+>- 8.2 - there was a MAJOR optimization in memory overhead per segment making empty indices much less problematic
+>- 8.4 - `min_*` settings were introduced that would prevent rolling over on empty indices: https://www.elastic.co/guide/en/elasticsearch/reference/8.4/indices-rollover-index.html
+>- 8.5 - cluster-wide setting was introduced to only allow rollovers if there are documents: https://www.elastic.co/guide/en/elasticsearch/reference/8.5/ilm-settings.html#_cluster_level_settings_2
+>- 8.7 - GA release of TSDS which could technically have multiple write indices.
+The datastream write index check in this script is not valid for TSDS.  https://www.elastic.co/guide/en/elasticsearch/reference/8.7/tsds.html
+>- 8.13 - GA release of Data Stream Lifecycle.
+I don't even care to check how to handle these though probably a moot point given the 8.4 and 8.5 changes: https://www.elastic.co/guide/en/elasticsearch/reference/8.13/data-stream-lifecycle.html
+>
+>Sharing this as there could be situations where this could be used, but I am no longer testing this.
+>
+> ⚠️Use at your own risk.⚠️

 # empty-index-cleanup
  tool to help identify empty indices that can be removed; particularly those that have resulted from [max_age ILM rollovers](https://www.elastic.co/guide/en/elasticsearch/reference/current/size-your-shards.html#delete-empty-indices).
  The tool will organize the empty indices into groups, and will provide a separate output for each subset.
  This will also generate files containing the DELETE API calls for the different groupings.
 I attempt to break the DELETEs into separate 4KB requests.
+ The API calls are written for Kibana Dev Tools Console.
+ This all started with a series of oneliners that I put together into a script over time. (so it's messy, but it works).

  ## But why?
 Why not just delete all the empty things?
  **Main reasons I had in mind:**